 This is part 3 of the Better Content Creation series.
 So far we’ve discussed the Anatomy of Great Content and How to Brainstorm Content Ideas.
 Today, I want to talk about how to create those content ideas you generated in a consistent and streamlined manner.
 Because what is the point of having content ideas planned out if you aren’t actually creating the content?
 It’s pointless!

-A process is a series of steps you take to get stuff done.
-Essentially it’s how you go from needing to write a blog post to publishing it.
-You follow your blog post creation process.
+A process is the series of steps you take to complete a task in your business.
+Essentially it’s how you go from idea to published blog post.
+You would follow your blog post publishing process.

 You need a process for every type of content you create in your business.
 Having a process enables you to create your content faster and ensures that it is consistent.
 With a clear path from A to Z, you will no longer sit down to write a blog post and need to think about what to do next.